Assyrian politics in Iraq: January 2005 Iraqi parliamentary election

 In all, six Assyrians were elected to the parliament.
 National Rafidain list got the minimum required votes for a seat in the parliament and it was given to Yonadam Kanna (ADM.)
 Other Assyrians that were elected into the parliament include Goriel Mineso Khamis (BNDP), Nuri Potrus 'Atto, Ablahad Afraim Sawa (CDUP) and Jacklin Qosin Zomaya (APP) all under the Kurdistani list (130.)
 Wijdan Michael was elected under Iyad Allawi's secular list.

-Iraq Governorate elections, 2005
+2005 Iraqi governorate elections

 On the same day, Iraq held a local governorate elections in all 18 governorates.
 Assyrian political parties participitated in 4 of the 18 local governorate elections.
 The only Assyrian party that won a seat in any governorate was the Assyrian Democratic Movement in the Nineveh Governorate.
 The party received 4,650 votes and captured one seat (out of 41.)